sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.

-Points for further development:
-- Mark 1:27 - He commanded the unclean spirits with authority